Ahrefs vs Semrush — Which Should You Use?

 Semrush gives you access to all its important features on its entry level plan — the main limitations of its cheapest offering are mainly to do with how many projects you can work on, and how much data you can pull each month.

-Ahrefs is considerably less generous here — on its entry-level ‘Lite’ plan, you miss out on a lot of key features, including its content gap, link intersect and broken link building tools.
+Ahrefs is considerably less generous here — on its entry-level ‘Lite’ plan, you miss out on a lot of key features, including search intent data, broken link building tools, keyword clusters, SERP updates and more.

-This will effectively nudge anyone who’s serious about SEO onto the more expensive ‘Standard’ plan (which is nearly twice the price of the Semrush entry-level one).
+This will effectively nudge anyone who’s serious about SEO onto the more expensive ‘Standard’ plan (which is $110 per month more than the price of the Semrush entry-level one).

 Number of users

-By default, all Semrush and Ahrefs plans only come with one user account.
+By default, all Semrush and Ahrefs plans aimed at SMEs only come with one user account (the seat count for Semrush’s ‘Enterprise’ plan is negotiable, and three seats are bundled with Ahrefs’ equivalent plan).

-With Semrush, you have to pay an additional monthly fee to add additional users to a plan ($45 per month per ‘Pro’ user, $80 per month per ‘Guru’ user and $100 per month per ‘Business’ user).
+With Semrush, it costs $45 per month per additional ‘Pro’ user, $80 per month per ‘Guru’ user and $100 per month per ‘Business’ user.

 Projects